 Chair of Governors, Mrs June Little comments: “It was wonderful to welcome Bishop Declan Lang and our other guests to our new facility on Friday.
 Everyone involved in the project worked extremely hard and it will was lovely for us to get together once more to officially open our nursery and pre-school.
 Already we have had considerable interest from parents in the area and are planning an Open Day to be held on 26th November so that prospective parents and their children can see what we have to offer.
 It is a wonderful way to celebrate the start of our School’s 40th birthday year with the official opening of the new building.”

-Having a nursery and pre-school on the same site as the main primary school enables children from as young as two years old to spend up to two years being prepared for main stream primary education.
-The nursery and pre-school is managed by Nursery Manager Miss Katie White, with the same school governors and Head Teacher as the main school ensuring that the same ethos runs through both.
+Having a pre-school on the same site as the main primary school enables children from as young as three years old to spend up to two years being prepared for main stream primary education.
+The pre-school is managed by the Early Years teacher Mrs Counsell along with two Level 3 Practitioners Miss Mills and Mrs Tupper, with the same school governors and Head Teacher as the main school ensuring that the same ethos runs through both.

-The new nursery caters for 16 two year olds and 24 three to four year olds per session with two sessions per day during term time.
-There are also plans to extend this to cover school holidays.
+The preschool caters for 24 three to four year olds per session with two sessions per day during term time.